gritmaxuk/Crypto-Index-Collector-System/docs/DOCKER.md

 This separation allows multiple clients to connect to a single collector instance and provides flexibility in deployment.

+## Docker Status

+**Note:** Docker deployment is currently not functional and is under development.
+The instructions in this document are for reference only and will be updated once Docker support is fully implemented.

 ## Production Considerations

 For production deployments, consider: